CarsonScott/easydata/README.md

 __III.
 Attributes__

-The individual attributes of an object are accessible through methods:
+The individual attributes of an object are accessible through the following method:

     db.get_attr('p1', 'x)
     >>> 5